-There are some country wide parties, which are called ‘national parties’.
+There are some country-wide parties, which are called ‘national parties’.
 These parties have their units in various states.
-But by and large all these units follows the same policies, programmes and strategy that is decided at the national level.
+But by and large, all these units follow the same policies, programs, and strategy that is decided at the national level.

 According to this classification, there were six national recognised parties in the country in 2006.
 Let us learn something about each of these parties.